omersha/omersha.github.io/_posts/2015-12-08-meta-sequences-in-c++.md

 ### Meta-Enumeration - Take 2

-A faster and a compiler-friendlier approach, is to use type-concatenation (analogously to [exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring)):
+A faster and a compiler-friendlier approach, is to use concatenation (analogously to [exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring)):